kusoroadeolu/QuickStart/README.md

 ## Notes

-- Temporary compose files are created in `~/.quickstart/tmp/` and deleted immediately after execution
+- Temporary compose files are created in `~/.quickstart/tmp/` and deleted immediately after execution, if they fail to delete, they'll be deleted on the next run
 - Your Docker containers continue running after temp file deletion
 - Service names in the registry must be unique
 - Use `--force` when importing to overwrite existing services
 - Named volumes from service definitions are automatically added to the top-level `volumes:` section (bind mounts are excluded)
 - Similar service names are suggested using Levenshtein distance (up to 3 suggestions, distance ≤ 2)
 - Profile names automatically get `.yml` extension